sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

 - The prefix query doesn't work as expected here because of how the prefix matching works in Fireproof.
 The `prefix` option is designed to work primarily with array keys or with specialized indexing.
 It's particularly useful with array indices (as shown in the documentation with year/month/day grouping).
 - For simple string prefix matching on a single field, you would typically use a custom map function that implements the prefix logic or use the `range` option with start and end points that cover your prefix range.

+TODO remove reference to `startkey` from the documentation, use `range` instead.

 - The documentation mentions `startkey` for pagination, but this may be a feature that's planned or implemented differently than described.
 In the current implementation, pagination can be achieved using:
   1. The `limit` option to control how many results are returned
   2. Tracking the last key seen in a result set